-Federalism pertains to conflicts between the federal government and the states, except for those between the federal and state courts.
-Interstate relations contain two types of disputes which occur between states.
+Federalism pertains to conflicts and other relationships between the federal government and the states, except for those between the federal and state courts.
+Interstate relations contain three types of disputes which occur between or among states.

 Federal taxation concerns the Internal Revenue Code and related statutes.
-Miscellaneous contains two groups of cases that do not fit into any other category.
+Miscellaneous contains three groups of cases that do not fit into any other category.